plaid/tiny-quickstart/react_native/README.md

 Navigate to the **ios/** folder and run `pod install` to install all necessary iOS dependencies.

+If `pod install` fails, you may need to first install the required version of Ruby and/or cocoapods.
+You can use `rbenv` to manage your Ruby version and then `rbenv install 3.3.0`.
+To install cocoapods, run `sudo gem install cocoapods`.

 #### Equip the app with API credentials

 Copy the contents of **.env.example** to a new file called **.env**: